simonmysun/ell/README.md

 - bash-4.1 or later and coreutils / OS X utilities
 - jq (For parsing JSON)
 - curl (For sending HTTPS requests)
 - perl (Not necessary if you don't use record mode.
 For PCRE.
-POSIX bash doesn't support look-ahead and look-behind regex)
+POSIX bash doesn't support look-ahead and look-behind regular expressions)
 - util-linux (Not necessary if you don't use record mode.
-For script command to record terminal input and output)
+For `script` command to record terminal input and output)

 ## Install